mouseless/learn-nuxt/README.md

 Solution is in `.theme/app.vue`.

+## Layout

+We used layout to seperate header and sidebar components from pages.
+For nuxt to recognize layouts, they should be implemented in `.theme/layout` folder.
+To create a layout create a `default.vue` in the layout folder.
+Our implementation is at `.theme/layout/default.vue`.
+For layout to be used in every page it needs to be added to `app.vue` as shown in `.theme/app.vue`.

 ## Public Assets

 To serve static assets in a theme like `.css` or `.png` files simply put any